Baltic Way: Preparation

-In the light of glasnost and perestroika, street demonstrations had been increasingly growing in popularity and support.
-On 23 August 1986, Black Ribbon Day demonstrations were held in 21 western cities including New York, Ottawa, London, Stockholm, Seattle, Los Angeles, Perth, and Washington, DC to bring worldwide attention to human rights violations by the Soviet Union.
-In 1987, Black Ribbon Day protests were held in 36 cities including Vilnius, Lithuania.
-Protests against the Molotov Ribbentrop Pact were also held in Tallinn and Riga in 1987.
-In 1988, for the first time, such protests were sanctioned by the Soviet authorities and did not end in arrests.
-The activists planned an especially large protest for the 50th anniversary of the Molotov–Ribbentrop Pact in 1989.
+In light of Mikhail Gorbachev's reforms, especially glasnost and perestroika, street demonstrations had been increasingly growing in popularity and support on the international level.
+On 23 August 1986, Black Ribbon Day demonstrations were held in 21 Western cities, including New York, Ottawa, London, Stockholm, Seattle, Los Angeles, Perth, and Washington, D.C., to bring worldwide attention to human rights violations by the Soviet Union.
+In 1987, Black Ribbon Day protests were held in 36 cities worldwide, including Vilnius, Lithuania.
+Additionally, in 1987, protests against the Molotov-Ribbentrop Pact were held in Tallinn and Riga.
+In 1988, for the first time, such protests were sanctioned by the Soviet authorities and did not result in police violence or mass arrests of protesters.
+Furthermore, the activists planned an especially large protest for the 50th anniversary of the Molotov–Ribbentrop Pact in 1989.
 It is unclear when and by whom the idea of a human chain was advanced.
 It appears that the idea was proposed during a trilateral meeting in Pärnu on 15 July.
-An official agreement between the Baltic activists was signed in Cēsis on 12 August.
+On 12 August, an official agreement was reached between Baltic activists in Cēsis.
 Local Communist Party authorities approved the protest.
-At the same time several different petitions, denouncing Soviet occupation, were gathering hundreds of thousands of signatures.
+At the same time, several different petitions denouncing Soviet occupation were gathering hundreds of thousands of signatures.

-The organisers mapped out the chain, designating specific locations to specific cities and towns to make sure that the chain would be uninterrupted.
-Free bus rides were provided for those who did not have other transportation.
+The organisers mapped out the chain, designating specific locations to specific cities and towns to ensure that the chain would remain uninterrupted.
+Additionally, free bus rides were provided for those who did not have other transportation.
 Preparations spread across the country, energising the previously uninvolved rural population.
 Some employers did not allow workers to take the day off from work (23 August fell on a Wednesday), while others sponsored the bus rides.
 On the day of the event, special radio broadcasts helped to coordinate the effort.
 Estonia declared a public holiday.

-The Baltic pro-independence movements issued a joint declaration to the world and European community in the name of the protest.
-The declaration condemned the Molotov–Ribbentrop Pact, calling it a criminal act, and urged declaration that the pact was "null and void from the moment of signing."
-The declaration said that the question of the Baltics was a "problem of inalienable human rights" and accused the European community of "double standards" and turning a blind eye to the "last colonies of Hitler–Stalin era."
+The Baltic pro-independence movements issued a joint declaration to the world and the European community in the name of the protest.
+The declaration condemned the Molotov–Ribbentrop Pact, describing it as a criminal act, and urged the passing of a declaration that would render the pact "null and void from the moment of signing."
+The declaration explicitly stated that the question of the Baltics was a "problem of inalienable human rights," while accusing the European community of "double standards" by effectively turning a blind eye to the "last colonies of Hitler–Stalin era."
 On the day of the protest, Pravda published an editorial titled "Only the Facts."
 It was a collection of quotes from pro-independence activists intended to show the unacceptable anti-Soviet nature of their work.